Pioneering Defense in California Employment Class Actions

 - Conduct classwide merits-based discovery, work with expert statisticians, economists, accountants, and develop effective trial plans.

 CDF’s ahead-of-the-curve approach underscores our belief in the power of a good offense.
 We continually advise clients on developing legal compliance requirements and implementing effective policies and practices to help them avoid class actions in the first place.
-We also conduct audits of our clients’ practices to spot potential problematic areas before they face the specter of expensive class actions.
+We also conduct compliance checks of our clients’ practices to spot potential problematic areas before they face the specter of expensive class actions.